merlinz01/redpepper/README.md

 ![](/redpepper_console/demo_dataeditor.png)

-> Please note: This project is in an alpha state!
-No guarantees of any sort but I would be glad for your help in designing and developing it.
+> Please note: This project is currently being beta-tested and the bugs are being worked out.
+> You can help by testing RedPepper in your own use case and opening issues when you find a flat spot.

 ## Documentation